FREQUENTLY ASKED QUESTIONS

 -

 At the end of the season the average shell height of the oysters should be a minimum of 25mm (1in).
-At this time oysters will be deployed to oyster sanctuaries.
+At this time CCE Nassau staff will deploy the grown oysters to oyster sanctuaries.
 Harvesting is prohibited in these sanctuaries which will allow population growth and expansion.
 Garden cages should be scrubbed completely clean, so they are ready for the next oyster gardening season.

 -